I love to write articles about how to grow and care for various kinds of wonderful plants.

 The shape of these plants offers up all sorts of variations and possibilities in an overall landscaping design as the leafless flowers can be intermingled in numerous ways to create terrific effects.

-- For example, they would be great in a rock garden, as back borders and mixed borders, and among ground cover.
+- They would be great in a rock garden, as back borders and mixed borders, and among ground cover.
 They can even be effectively worked in with low bushes or shrubs.

 - Plant them with other plants that are moderately drought-tolerant.